utilitariant/genetics-notes/content/1. BZ350 Content/Problem Set 13.md

 - [ ] eEF-G

-- [x] eIF2
+- [ ] eIF2

 - [ ] eIF4

 >[!check]- Explanation...
-> IF2 Is the protein that binds initial tRNA to the P site of the Ribosome.
+> IF2 Is the protein that binds initial tRNA to the ribosome P site in Prokaryotes.
->
+> <u>e</u>IF2 is the protein that binds initial tRNA to the ribosome P site in Eukaryotes
- (eIF2) e prefix indicates the protein present/utilized in eukaryotes.
+> e prefix indicates the protein present/utilized in eukaryotes.

+>[!check]- Answer...
+>5. eIF2

 ---
 # Question 4